 About Aspiring Expats

-Hi everyone, I’m Aaron.
+Hi, I’m Aaron.
 I live in the greater Los Angeles area with my wife and son – and together we’re on a mission to find our ideal second home abroad.
-Our son being in eighth grade means we have about five years before we’ll be able to spend serious time in a second home.

 “Honesty, authenticity, and a dash of adventure – that’s our promise to you.”